 I have been a vocal opponent of the Ontario Municipal Board (OMB) throughout my tenure as a City Councillor.
 From the townhouses on Bayview to the towers at Yonge and Eglinton, most of the development applications in Ward 25 have been appealed to and approved by this unelected, unaccountable body.
 While I would like to see the OMB abolished altogether, I am pleased to see the Province passed new reform legislation, Bill 139, on December 12, 2017.

-Bill 139, the Building Better Communities and Conserving Watersheds Act will amend the Planning Act and enact new legislation aimed at giving communities a stronger voice in the planning process.
+Bill 139, the Building Better Communities and Conserving Watersheds Act, will amend the Planning Act and enact new legislation aimed at giving communities a stronger voice in the planning process.
 The OMB will be replaced by the Local Planning Appeals Tribunal (LPAT).
-This body can only overturn municipal decisions that do not follow provincial policies or Toronto's Official Plan.
-The new legislation will also prevent amendments to new Secondary Plans for two years, unless supported by City Council.
-The timeline for City Council to make a decision on Official Plan amendments will also be extended from 180 to 210 days after submission.
-Zoning by-law amendments will also be extended from 120 to 150 days after submission, unless accompanied by an Official Plan amendment, in which case they will also be subject to the 210 day period.
+This legislation will also eliminate "de novo" OMB hearings, or hearings started from scratch, wand will only be able to overturn municipal decisions that do not follow provincial policies or Toronto's Official Plan.
+Bill 139 will also prevent amendments to new Secondary Plans for two years after they are passed, unless supported by City Council.
 These policies will allow planners to develop long-term and sustainable plans for the City without the looming threat of OMB appeal.
-"De novo" OMB hearings (hearings started from scratch) will also be eliminated.

 Bill 139 includes an act to establish Local Planning Appeal Support Centres, which will provide legal and planning assistance to residents in order to level the playing field for all participants in the appeal process.
 The new legislation will also support clear and efficient decision-making by requiring case management conferences and encouraging mediation.